ibbrett/ibbrett/README.md

 ### Premiere Rock and Roll training/proving grounds

-Woodshedding days for lead and rythm guitar.
+:guitar: Woodshedding days for lead and rythm guitar.
 Ask me about my bands: _Vegetable Soup_ while at GIT in Hollywood, _Tribal Soul_ and _Thick_ while playing the Seattle scene